piranna/piranna.github.io/pages/hire-me.md

 #### How do you expect your boss should be?

-The most important things, it has a technical background, so it can understand when i explain what problems does we have or why something can't be done.
+The most important things, it has a technical background, so it can understand when I explain what problems we have or why something can't be done.

-The second one, *make money* is not its priority, and it's managing the company because really love what it's doing and believe in the company itself, also when it's in losses.
-It must not take decissions just only based on economics, no matter the consecuences.
+The second one, _make money_ is not its priority, and it's managing the company because really love what it's doing and believe in the company itself, also when it's in losses.
+It must not take decisions just only based on economics, no matter the consequences.

-I truly believe that work must be done by some reasons besides money itself (it's acceptable to work focused on *what can we get* with that money, though), and *make money* must be just a side effect of working, not its main reason to be.
+I truly believe that work must be done by some reasons besides money itself (it's acceptable to work focused on _what can we get_ with that money, though), and _make money_ must be just a side effect of working, not its main reason to be.
 I have already changed jobs in the past just for that single reason, where nobody cared by the company and everybody was there only for the (huge) monthly payment, including me.
 When I got myself that I was not behaving according to my